benkuper/MyOSC/README.md

 - Shift+Left click on a preset to save the current configuration into it

 - When registering from the target software : send an OSC Message to "/myosc/register" on port 9000, with 3 arguments (string, string, int) : connectionID (arbitrary) / host (your IP) / port (to receive OSC Messages)
-- To unregister, just send "/myosc/unregister" on port 9000, with 1 argument (string) : connectionID (the one used to register)
+- To unregister, just send "/myosc/unregister" on port 11000, with 1 argument (string) : connectionID (the one used to register)
-- To send a vibrate message, send "/myosc/vibrate"
+- To send a vibrate message, send "/myosc/vibrate" on port 11000
  - 0 argument = vibrate all myos with default duration 0 (= SHORT)
  - 1 argument INTEGER = vibrate all myos with set duration (0 = SHORT, 1=MEDIUM, 2=LONG)
  - 1 argument STRING = vibrate specific myo (argument is Mac Address of the myo) with default duration 0